Dillweed Namespace Stewardship Office · Operations Charter

 6.3 Emergency Revocation

-For malicious capabilities or active security incidents, the DNSO may execute immediate revocation without advance notice.
-Emergency revocations are disclosed publicly within 48 hours of execution.
+For malicious capabilities or active security incidents, the DNSO MAY execute immediate revocation without advance notice.
+Emergency revocations MUST be disclosed publicly within 48 hours of execution.

 § 07